Arriving at this page, I believe that you must have seen a PHP warning by WordPress with information like the statement below;

-But if you are using a third-party plugin which has no provided update for a long time, you may have to contact the developer to know what to do next.
+But if you are using a third-party plugin that has not provided updates for a long time, you may have to contact the developer to know what to do next.

-If you end up updating your PHP version with outdated plugins of the old version of PHP, then your WordPress site may run into issues on specific functionalities.
+If you end up updating your PHP version with outdated plugins of the old version of PHP, then your WordPress site may run into issues with specific functionalities.

 How to change your PHP version

-It is in cases like this one will see the relevance of standard web hosting companies.
+It is in cases like this one that will see the relevance of standard web hosting companies.

 Those who have a Virtual Private Server (VPS) may not have an issue with this, as there is room to change versions on private servers easily.